 These classes may be designed for Sydney businesses that require staff to have particular skills.

 Short courses, including pattern making and fashion drawing classes, are designed in consultation with the student so that they are targeted to the skills the student requires.
 Course duration will depend on the student’s skill level and subjects chosen.
+To learn more about fashion styling courses and pattern making classes offered at our Sydney campus, please contact the college.

 Short courses are run in blocks of 11 weeks and are available four terms per year.
 Minimum attendance for these classes per week is 3.5 hours.
 As students work in a self-paced format, the time required to learn particular skills will depend on the student and the subjects chosen.